 - The sexy neighbour in Hung is a very fit and sexually aggressive Israeli former Squadette, with strong opinions about hummus.

 - Mikel Dayan, Eliot's female Israeli muscle counterpart, in the Leverage episode "The Two Live Crew Job".
 Eliot references a Noodle Incident involving her killing a guy with a mop once.
 At the end of the episode, they compare scars, and it's heavily implied that the one Eliot got from a sniper's bullet in Myanmar was put there by Mikel.

 - Mad Men referenced this in an episode where executives of the company try to learn about Israel while considering how to pitch it as a tourist destination.
 All they can figure out on their own is that the women are attractive and have machine guns.
 When asked for her opinion on Israelis, a New York Jew can only advise Don Draper not to cross them.

 - NCIS has a few:

 - Ziva David, who is so badass that Gibbs has to remind her to slash the FBI's tires, not their throats.
-Heck, when she's left out of missions, it's for the suspect's safety, not hers.
+Heck, when she's left out of any stage of a mission, it's for the suspect's safety, not hers.

 - Ziva's brother Ari.